guna-sd/SI/README.md

 ## Features

-- **Natural Language Processing**: SI understands natural language input and translates it into executable commands, making Linux more accessible to a wider audience.
+- **Natural Language Processing**: SI understands natural language input and translates it into commands, making Linux more accessible to a wider audience...

-- **Simplified Command Execution**: SI simplifies command execution by allowing users to interact with Linux effortlessly using natural language.

-- **Effortless Scripting and Automation**: SI offers advanced features for effortless scripting and automation, making repetitive tasks more efficient.

-- **Human-Readable Reports**: SI generates reports in plain English, enhancing the understandability of command output.

-- **Intelligent Error Handling**: SI provides context-aware error messages and suggestions to help troubleshoot problems effectively.
+- **Error Handling**: SI provides context-aware error messages and suggestions to help troubleshoot problems effectively and generates reports in plain English, enhancing the understandability of command output.

 ## Getting Started